-CONCORD, Mass. – The U.S. Army Corps of Engineers, New England District recently made available for review the “Ducks Unlimited – Vermont In-Lieu Fee Program Annual Report – January 1, 2017 -December 31, 2017,” dated March 31, 2018.
+CONCORD, Mass. – The U.S. Army Corps of Engineers, New England District has recently made available for review the “Ducks Unlimited – Vermont In-Lieu Fee Program Annual Report – January 1, 2017 -December 31, 2017,” dated March 31, 2018.

-The program, which is an In-lieu fee (ILF) program, serves as an alternative form of compensation for impacts to aquatic resources authorized by the Corps of Engineers and/or the state of Vermont Department of Environmental Conservation.
+The program, which is an In-Lieu Fee (ILF) program, serves as an alternative form of compensation for impacts to aquatic resources authorized by the Corps of Engineers and/or the state of Vermont Department of Environmental Conservation.
 The report outlines program activities from Jan.
-1, 2013 to Dec.
-31, 2013.
+1, 2017 to Dec.
+31, 2017.

 Compensatory mitigation occurs in circumstances where a permittee is required to compensate for the functions and values of aquatic resources lost as a result of the permit authorization after all efforts are made to avoid and minimize aquatic resources impacts.
 In-Lieu Fee is an option available to the permit applicant instead of completing permittee-responsible mitigation.
 Use of the In-Lieu Fee program is contingent upon Corps of Engineers and/or state of Vermont approval.

 The Ducks Unlimited Vermont In-Lieu Fee program was established as a result of the January 2011 signing by Ducks Unlimited and the Corps of Engineers of an In-Lieu Fee instrument.
 All In-Lieu Fee agreements in New England are available for review on the Corps’ website at